 Let me know in the comments below if you go on such an investigative journey as well.

 Next: Work on Stranger Things 5 begins, but ST4 didn't beat Squid Game.
 We've collected the HBO Max shows with 100% Rotten Tomatoes ratings.
-Plus, how to watch They/Them online.
+Plus, now that the Game of Thrones prequel series is here — here's everything thing you need to know before you watch the House of the Dragon.
+Also, the reviews are in for the House of the Dragon.